About Sayna

 Website: https://sayna.ai/

-Sayna provides an enterprise-ready, developer-first platform to add voice capabilities to existing AI agents with minimal code, keeping existing architectures intact while delivering universal compatibility.
+Sayna provides an enterprise-ready, developer-first platform to add voice capabilities to existing AI agents with minimal code changes.